MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Remove-MgBetaEntitlementManagementAccessPackageAssignmentRequest.md

 This request can be made to remove a denied or completed request.
 You cannot delete an access package assignment request if it has any **accessPackageAssignment** objects.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgEntitlementManagementAccessPackageAssignmentRequest](/powershell/module/Microsoft.Graph.Identity.Governance/Remove-MgEntitlementManagementAccessPackageAssignmentRequest?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Delete (Default)